benmvp/slides/2023/connecttech/divops.md

   - It's also not JS running on a Node server (like Express)
 - These are scripts run from the command-line typically via npm scripts
   - They glue everything together
-- They can run mock data environments like Firebase's Emulator Suite
+- They can run mock data environments like **Firebase Emulator Suite** or **Mock service worker**
-- They can be codemods that rewrite/upgrade/refactor source code
+- They can be **codemods** w/ Babel that rewrite/upgrade/refactor source code
-- Others scripts run other tools like `server` or `nodemon` for running the web app locally
+- Others scripts run other tools like `serve` or `nodemon` for running the web app locally
 - Once we know JS the possibilities are endless
+- Some of us take running a development environment for granted
+  - I know plenty of projects where devs can't even run the app locally because it hadn't been maintained

 =====
 <!-- .slide: data-background="url(../../img/divops/magnifying-glass-markus-winkler-afW1hht0NSs-unsplash.jpg) no-repeat center" data-background-size="cover" -->